junxit/us-congress-bills-110/metadata.md

 - 2007-05-01 — Mr. Sires moved to suspend the rules and agree to the resolution.
 - 2007-05-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4255)
 - 2007-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4255)
+- 2007-05-02 — Received in the Senate.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 130.